knative/docs/docs/developer/serving/services/ingress-class.md

-# Configuring Services custom Ingress Class
+# Configuring Services custom ingress class

 By default, when a Knative Service is created an Ingress Class (`ingress.class`) is automatically chosen for it based on the content of the `networking-config` ConfigMap located inside the `knative-serving` namespace.